DanielMFernandes/CCNA_Course_Notes/Course_Notes/QoS_VoiceLan.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/1d22afa7-91aa-4e86-9c5f-ad9506dcb44c)

-- When the QUEUE fills UP and TAIL DROP occurs, ALL TCP HOSTS sending traffic will SLOW DOWN the rate at which they SEND traffic
+- When the queue fills up and tail drop occurs, all TCP hosts sending traffic will slow down the rate at which they send traffic
-- They will ALL then INCREASE the RATE at which they send traffic, which rapidly leads to MORE CONGESTION, dropped PACKETS, and the process REPEATS…
+- They will ALL then increase the rate at which they send traffic, which rapidly leads to more congestion, dropped packets, and the process repeats…

 ![image](https://github.com/psaumur/CCNA/assets/106411237/b75c2cac-043c-4df6-a1d6-f26d9110630a)

-- A SOLUTION to prevent TAIL DROP and TCP GLOBAL SYNCHRONIZATION is RANDOM EARLY DETECTION (RED)
+- A solution to prevent tail drops and TCP global synchronization is RANDOM EARLY DETECTION (RED)

-- When the amount of TRAFFIC in the QUEUE reaches a certain THRESHOLD, the DEVICE will start RANDOMLY dropping PACKETS from select TCP FLOWS
+- When the amount of traffic in the queue reaches a certain THRESHOLD, the DEVICE will start RANDOMLY dropping PACKETS from select TCP FLOWS
-- Those TCP FLOWS that dropped PACKETS will reduce the RATE at which TRAFFIC is sent, but you will avoid TCP GLOBAL SYNCHRONIZATION, in which ALL TCP FLOWS reduce and then increase the rate of transmission at the same time, in waves.
+- Those TCP flows that dropped packets will reduce the rate at which traffic is sent, but you will avoid TCP global synchronization, in which all TCP flows reduce and then increase the rate of transmission at the same time, in waves.
-- In STANDARD RED, all kinds of TRAFFIC are treated the SAME
+- In STANDARD RED, all kinds of traffic are treated the same
-- WEIGHTED RANDOM EARLY DETECTION (WRED) - an improved version of RED, allows you control which PACKETS are dropped depending on the TRAFFIC CLASS
+- WEIGHTED RANDOM EARLY DETECTION (WRED) - an improved version of RED, allows you control which packets are dropped depending on the TRAFFIC CLASS

 ** TRAFFIC CLASSES and details about how QoS works will be covered in DAY 47 **